einaru/luma/doc/source/userguide.rst

 **Server tree**

-The following operations is avaialable when rightclicking a node:
+The following operations is available when right clicking a node:
 Edit server settings

 - **Open**: Loads the selected object, if not already loaded, and displays it in the entry-view.